-The Heavy Industrial areas provides pace for heavy industrial uses related to mining and other heavy industries in the District of Wells.
+The Heavy Industrial areas provide space for heavy industrial uses related to mining, forestry, and other heavy industries in the District of Wells.
 Heavy Industrial uses are those that operate at large scales and involve large undertakings both in terms of the types of equipment used and the volume of product produced.
 The District of Wells will direct these uses to the areas shown on Schedule A and Schedule B.

-.1 Provide space for mining activity and other heavy industrial activity that can support the future growth of the District of Wells.
+.1 Provide space for mining activity, forestry, and other heavy industrial activity that can support the future growth of the District of Wells.

-- .1 Support the development of Heavy Industrial uses within areas designated Heavy Industrial on Schedule A and Schedule B. - .2 Ensure that developments in Heavy Industrial areas are screened from neighbouring properties with tree preservation, landscaping and/or fencing. - .3 Require that Heavy Industrial users follow relevant environmental regulations. - .4 Consider other areas for Heavy Industrial uses on a site-by-site basis. - .5 Consider the impact of air, noise, and light pollution on local residents when evaluating any industrial development application. - .6 Require project proponents to follow the development approval process whenever a change in OCP land use designation is contemplated (as per Pat 14, Division 6 of the Local Government Act). - .7 Not allow residential uses in Heavy Industrial areas, except for caretakers, maintenance staff, or business owners.
+- .1 Support the development of Heavy Industrial uses within areas designated Heavy Industrial on Schedule A and Schedule B. - .2 Ensure that developments in Heavy Industrial areas are screened from neighbouring properties with tree preservation, landscaping and/or fencing. - .3 Require that Heavy Industrial users follow relevant environmental regulations. - .4 Consider other areas for Heavy Industrial uses on a site-by-site basis. - .5 Consider the impact of air, noise, and light pollution on local residents when evaluating any industrial development application. - .6 Require project proponents to follow the development approval process whenever a change in OCP land use designation is contemplated (as per Pat 14, Division 6 of the Local Government Act). - .7 Not allow residential uses in Heavy Industrial areas, except for caretakers, work camps, maintenance staff, or business owners.

-4.9 URBAN PARKS AND TRAILS
+4.9 URBAN PARKS

-Urban Parks and Trails are parks located within the Wells Town Centre that include urban amenities.
-Urban Parks and Trails provide spaces to gather, play, relax and connect with neighbours.
-Urban Parks and Trails are also valuable amenities for tour ists and visitors.
-Figure 10 Urban Parks and Active Transportation includes a map of existing and proposed Urban Parks and Trails.
+The Urban Parks are parks located within the Wells Townsite areathat include urban amenities.
+Parks provide spaces to gather, play, relax and connect with neighbours and visitors.
+Urban Parks are also valuable amenities for tourists and visitors.
+Figure 18: Parks and Active Transportation includes a map of existing and proposed Urban Parks.

-- .1 Invest in a network of urban parks and trails that create focal points and gathering spaces through the Town Centre. - .2 Link Urban Parks through greenway corridors, paths, and trail development, and provide public access to major creek systems, watercourses, recreation areas, and areas of interest for tourists.
+- .1 To provide parks and facilities to satisfy the recreation needs of the community and visitors. - .2 Invest in a network of urban parks that create focal points and gathering spaces through the Wells Townsite area. - .3 Link Urban Parks through greenway corridors, paths, and trail development, and provide public access to major creek systems, watercourses, recreation areas, and areas of interest for tourists. - .4 To promote the maintenance of the forested slopes within the visual field of the municipality in a manner that is not detrimental to the visual environment of the District of Wells.

-- .1 Support the development of a variety of park and trail types within areas designated Urban Parks and Trails on Schedule A. - .2 Develop infrastructure in Urban Parks that support active living and are inclusive for residents and visitors of all ages and abilities. - .3 Continue to acquire parkland, or collect money in lieu, as required by provincial legislation, for parkland acquisition as lands are subdivided. - .4 Support community organizations using Urban Parks for events, educational programming, and other initiatives. - .5 Support place-making initiatives and creative art installations within Urban Parks to contribute to the sense of place in the District of Wells. - .6 Build on existing trail networks to adapt them for use as active transportation infrastructure to support greater transportation choice. - .7 Support development of new shoreline park at Jack of Clubs lake in collaboration with Cariboo Gold Project.
+- .1 Support the development of a variety of park and trail types within areas designated Urban Parks on Schedule A. - .2 Develop infrastructure in Urban Parks that support active living and are inclusive for residents and visitors of all ages and abilities. - 3 Continue to acquire parkland, or collect money in lieu, as required by provincial legislation, for parkland acquisition as lands are subdivided. - .4 Support community organizations using Urban Parks for events, educational programming, and other initiatives. - .5 Support place-making initiatives and creative art installations within Urban Parks to contribute to the sense of place in the District of Wells. - .6 Build on existing trail networks to adapt them for use as active transportation infrastructure to support greater transportation choice. - .7 Support development of a new shoreline park at Jack of Clubs Lake in collaboration with government agencies and other local project partners. - .8 Preserve and enhance the visual quality of Jack of Clubs Lake to preserve the viewscape as one approaches the community, - .9 Provide public washrooms and garbage collection bins in Urban Parks.

-4.10 RURAL RESOURCE & OUTDOOR RECREATION
+4.10 RURAL & OUTDOOR RECREATION